anfederman/breadcrumb_learn/breadcrumb/need_to_know.md

 ### About Magni

-Ubiquity Robotics use Raspberry Pi 3s running Ubuntu 16.04, ROS Kinetic and custom software for the Magni platform.
+Ubiquity Robotics currently use Raspberry Pi 3s or 4s running Ubuntu 16.04, ROS Kinetic and custom software for the Magni platform.
 There are also utility programs that will enable you to connect to a local area network.
+In the near future we will be upgrading to Ubuntu 20.04 and ROS Noetic.

 [Batteries](#batteries)
 [Communications](#communications)